Ensemble Dal Niente

 Chicago-based Ensemble Dal Niente has been showered with critical praise and prestigious awards since forming in 2004.
 Their astonishing virtuosity is put entirely in the service of musical communication, making even the most demanding contemporary works accessible and compelling.
-Their program for NMNC will feature pieces by George Lewis, Anthony Braxton, Katherine Young, and Anthony Cheung that, while notated, each have origins in improvisation.
-Composer and MacArthur (“Genius Grant”) Fellow George Lewis, who holds a PhD in Humane Letters (honoris causa) from New College, will join us for this concert.
+Their program for NMNC featured pieces by George Lewis, Anthony Braxton, Katherine Young, and Anthony Cheung that, while notated, each have origins in improvisation.
+Composer and MacArthur (“Genius Grant”) Fellow George Lewis, who holds a PhD in Humane Letters (honoris causa) from New College, joined us for this concert.